Aditya-Rajgor/Personal-Projects/Car_Price_Predictiion/README.md

 ## About The Propject
 After marrige you might want another car for your long drive.
 So, you start to wonder how much you're present car worth?
 Well data has the answer.
 From data of car's showroom price,selling price,fuel type,total driven kilometers,number of owner's car had,etc,.and help of machine learning algorhythms we can tell how much your car would make.
 Achived **1.1874 mse** and **0.6087 absolute error**.
 Data is openly availble on Kaggle and given by CarDekho.com
-note: Data set is based on car's in India, prediction very accoding to your country.

 <!-- PROJECT LOGO -->